 Myth #4: Colleges want well-rounded students

-Myth #5: Be modest when writing your college application
+Myth #5: Modesty when writing your college application is good

 A letter of recommendation from Oprah would be really cool, but it does not hold much merit if you don’t know Winfrey on a personal level.
 Recommendation letters are meant to provide an insight into your character through the words of people around you.
 If the person writing the letter does not have much to say about you and your character, their words are pretty useless, indeed.
 Instead of imploring to receive a letter from your state governor, who happens to be a friend of your parent’s coworker’s neighbor’s son, get sincere recommendations from your closest teachers, employers, or life mentors.

-Myth #8: Admission officers never check your social media accounts
+Myth #8: Admission officers never check social media accounts

 You might think they don’t have time to investigate each and every applicant’s Twitter, Facebook, Instagram, YouTube, and [fill in the blank] accounts, but believe it or not, some colleges have admission teams solely devoted to checking your social media pages.
 They do not stalk your accounts (phew), but they do check to make sure that they are absolutely clean of anything inappropriate.
 It might be a good idea to friend your parents on Facebook and have them follow you on Twitter (maybe get them to look over your Instagram pictures, too); if you wouldn’t want your Mom to see it, you probably wouldn’t want an admissions officer to see it either.